This page contains affiliate links, which means we may receive compensation if you complete a form.

 - Build an escrow fund: You need money set aside in a visible account in order to make a settlement offer enticing enough to creditors.
 They may forgive a portion of the balance in exchange for what you have readily available today.
 Diverting money away from credit card payments is the fastest way to get there.

 Do you qualify for debt relief?
-If you can demonstrate financial hardship while building an escrow fund at the same time, you could reach a settlement for less than what you owe.
+(Affiliate Link) If you can demonstrate financial hardship while building an escrow fund at the same time, you could reach a settlement for less than what you owe.
 People with solid incomes and more than $10,000 in unsecured obligations fare best.